yotann/bcdb/docs/sllim/README.md

 This script requires `clang`, `clang++`, `ld`, `bc-imitate`, and the LLVM tools (such as `llvm-ar`) to be in your `PATH` before you start it.

+**IMPORTANT:** Configuration tools, like `./configure` and `cmake`, often try to compile lots of small test files to check which compiler features are available.
+It's normal for some of these checks to fail, and any error messages are usually hidden, but `sllim-env` forces its error messages to be shown in order to help with debugging.
+You should generally ignore these `sllim-env` errors as long as the configuration tool ignores them.

 ### Configuring SLLIM